tkuntubayev/task/README.md

 ## Some advices

-Put your domain logic to the task
+Use task to execute your domain logic

 ## Contributing